SeamusIngram/analog-press/README.md

 # analog-press
 Alternative Digital-to-Analog (DTA) input for box style controllers which aims to more closely follow traditional analog stick behavior.
 The code in this repository allows you to visualize your inputs for Analog Press, the DTA scheme used in current box-style controllers, and a version of the current scheme with travel time implementation.
 To see how Analog Press works, head to [DTA Methodology](#dta-methodology).
 You can also select between 2 [SOCD Resolution Methods](https://www.hitboxarcade.com/blogs/support/what-is-socd#:~:text=What%20is%20an%20SOCD%3F,Right%20at%20the%20same%20time.).

+## Try it Yourself!
+As this is experimental, it would be great to know if people enjoy how it plays.
+The code here is just a visualizer, but I have made 2 options you can use to play Melee.
+I  an implementation of it using Arte's pico rectangle [here](https://github.com/SeamusIngram/pico-rectangle) (Note that you will need to compile the project yourself).
+If you don't have a pico controller, you can try a keyboard version [here](https://github.com/SeamusIngram/apress-ahk), that is based on [b0xx-ahk](https://github.com/agirardeau/b0xx-ahk), which you might be familiar with if you've played keyboard melee before.
+Both should work without needing you to adjust the code.
 ## Dependencies
 Currently, to run the project you will need to install python.
 In the future, a packaged app may be released, but getting started with python is very straightforward.
 I recommend getting started with [VS Code](https://code.visualstudio.com/docs/python/python-tutorial) if you're brand new to this sort of thing.
 You will also need to install [pygame](https://www.pygame.org/wiki/GettingStarted) to run the program.